Python-SIP/sip/sphinx/directives.rst

         // Always process this.
     %End

-Note that the following directives ignore any :directive:`%If` directive.

-    - :directive:`%Doc`
-    - :directive:`%ExportedDoc`
-    - :directive:`%Platforms`
-    - :directive:`%Timeline`

 Also note that the only way to specify the logical and of qualifiers is to use nested :directive:`%If` directives.